shinich39/comfyui-load-image-with-cmd/README.md

 Copy selected image to "/ComfyUI/input" directory.

+- Send to output

+Copy selected image to "/ComfyUI/output" directory.

 - Send to node

 Load selected image at the sepecific "Load image with CMD" node.